awesto/django-shop/docs/reference/notifications.rst

 Notification Identifier
 -----------------------

 An arbitrary name used to distinguish the different notifications.
-Its up to the merchant to chose a meaningful name, "Order confirmed, paid with PayPal" could for instance be a good choice.
+It's up to the merchant to choose a meaningful name, "Order confirmed, paid with PayPal" could for instance be a good choice.